mohamedtosman/flask-auth-tutorial/README.md

 ## Questions
 **1. Please explain your choice of technologies.**

 To be honest, I have never done something like this before.
 I was learning while working on this task.
 As I am a huge fan of Python, I chose to develop using Python.
-Using my bestfriend google, I was able to understand as much as possible about REST, JWT, PSQL, tokens and much more in less than 2 days.
+Using my bestfriend google, I was able to understand as much as possible about REST, JWT, PSQL, tokens and much more in less than 2 days and I was able to develop this beauty.
+I am sure there might be a better and far more superior solution but with my limited time, this was the best solution.

 **2. What is the difference between PUT and POST methods?**